milistu/tello_aruco_ros/README.md

 ## Running
 1. **Camera calibration**

-   - Turn on your drone and connect to Tello's wifi.
+   - Turn on your drone and connect to Tello's Wi-Fi.
-   - Run these commands to start camera calibration:
+   - Run the following commands to start camera calibration:
    ```
    $ cd ~/catkin_ws
    $ source devel/setup.bash
    $ rosrun tello_ros TelloCameraCalibration.py
    ```
-   - Take 8 images for camera calibration by pressing “s” (as save) on the keyboard.
-In the terminal will be printed “Image taken X” (X as the number of your image).
+   - Take 8 images for camera calibration by pressing “S” (as *save*) on the keyboard.
+As a result, the words “Image taken *X”* (X as the number of your image) will be displayed in the terminal.
-   - After capturing all of the images required wait for the results, it may take a few moments.
-   - You will get calibration parameters printed out in your terminal and also they will be written in a file called “CamCalibParam.json” that is created in the “cameraCalibration” folder.
+   - A few moments after the pictures are taken, the calibration parameters will be written in the terminal, as well as in a file named “CamCalibParam.json” that will be automatically created in the “cameraCalibration” folder.
-     - The images used for calibration will be stored in the folder “cameraCalibration/images”, so if you want, you can rerun the calibration process with the same pictures but you need to put **“False”** in the if statement in line 25, to turn off Tello activation
+     - The images used for calibration will be stored in the folder “cameraCalibration/images”, so that the calibration process can be reruned with the same images.
+In that case, it will be necessary to add word **“False”** in the if statement in line 25, to turn off Tello activation.
-2. **Launch the project**
+2. **Launching the project**

-    For easily launching multiple ROS nodes we created a launch file called “tello_launch.launch” that you can run.
+    For easily launching multiple ROS nodes, run the launch file named “tello_launch.launch”.
 The launch file will automatically run the roscore and all of the nodes with Rviz for visualization.
    ```
    $ cd ~/catkin_ws/
    $ source devel/setup.bash
    $ roslaunch tello_ros tello_launch.launch
    ```
-   Wait for image to appear and then you can try conntroling your drone with ArUco tags.
+   Once the image appears, the drone can be controlled with ArUco tags.